MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 ### -LiteralPath
 Specifies a path to the item.
-Unlike the *Path* parameter, the value of *LiteralPath* is used exactly as it is typed.
+Unlike the `-Path` parameter, the value of `-LiteralPath` is used exactly as it is typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell Windows PowerShell not to interpret any characters as escape sequences.